Fair Settlement

 ⚖ West Virginia's Negligence Law Explained

-West Virginia uses modified comparative negligence with a 51% bar (W. Va.
-Code § 55-7-13a).
-If you are 51% or more at fault, you recover nothing.
+West Virginia uses modified comparative fault (W. Va.
+Code § 55-7-13c).
+If your fault is greater than 50%, more than the combined fault of everyone else responsible, you recover nothing.
 At 50% or less, damages are reduced by your fault percentage.

 Practical example: You are injured in a car accident.
 The insurer argues you were 30% at fault for not wearing your seatbelt.
 Your total damages are $60,000.
 Under West Virginia's law, you recover $42,000 (70% of $60,000).
 If the insurer successfully argues 51%+ fault, you recover $0.
 This is why fault allocation is the most important negotiation point in any WV claim.